-Gardendale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gardendale is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Gardendale who work in office and administrative support (15.17%), management occupations (10.74%), and sales jobs (8.46%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gardendale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Gardendale is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Gardendale who work in office and administrative support (15.37%), healthcare (12.48%), and management occupations (11.30%).

 Also of interest is that Gardendale has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Gardendale is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Chinese.